-When you have a WordPress website on which any user can register, you can make it a vibrant and diverse community fairly quickly.
+When you have a WordPress site on which any user can register, you can make it a vibrant and diverse community fairly quickly.
 However, this also brings with it a security problem.
-When any user can set own password, there is high probability that the user can set a weak password.
+When any user can set his/her own password, there is a high probability that they can set a weak password.
 If a hacker gets hold of this weak password, he/she can take over your complete site in just a few minutes.
 This can cause great havoc to your online community, with even a possibility that you may not be able to revive it.
 Since you cannot rely on users to set strong passwords by themselves, it is better instead to just force strong password on WordPress users.

 According to a study conducted by Centrify last year, hacked passwords are the reason behind 81% of all data breaches online.
 They even have a guide on how you yourself (and even your grandma) can hack weak passwords.
 If hacking a weak password is something you can do yourself, a professional hacker can do the kind of damage that’ll be almost irreparable.

 After checking out the scary statistics, you might be wondering how you can request all your site users to set strong passwords for their accounts.
 The honest answer to this is you can’t.
-However, you can force strong password on WordPress users through the user registration form itself.
-And the best tool you can have to create secure user registration forms on WordPress, is RegistrationMagic.
+However, you can force the strong password on WordPress users through the user registration form itself.
+And the best tool you can have to create secure user registration forms on WordPress is RegistrationMagic.